bartificer/programming-by-stealth/docs/pbs94.md

 Under the hood, JavaScript has a *unique* implementation of OO.
 It has a certain elegance, but it's extremely esoteric, and it can be very confusing to those coming to JavaScript from more traditional OO languages like C++ or Java.

-Before the release of ES6 JavaScript programmers had no choice but to interact directly with JavaScript's unique implementation.
+Before the release of ES6, JavaScript programmers had no choice but to interact directly with JavaScript's unique implementation.
 There was no way to avoid knowing about the idiosyncratic details if you wanted to write your own classes.

-The single most significant change ES6 brought to the language was an abstraction layer on top of JavaScript's unusual OO implementation relieved developers of the need to understand what's really going on under the hood.
+The single most significant change ES6 brought to the language was an abstraction layer on top of JavaScript's unusual OO implementation which relieved developers of the need to understand what's really going on under the hood.
 Developers can now use familiar keywords to define their classes.
 Some scoffed at this change saying it was *'just syntactic sugar'* because nothing changed under the hood.
 The word *just* utterly misses the point IMO — that layer of new syntax made JavaScript look like a normal OO language, making it infinitely easier to write your own classes, and infinitely less confusing for developers coming to JavaScript from other language.
 As an added bonus, it also made it easier for JavaScript developers who learned the new way of doing things to move to other languages, much like we'll shortly be doing in this series!

 It's very important to understand this history for two reasons:

 1. The internet has not forgotten about the pre-ES6 ways of doing things.
 When you search the web for answers to JavaScript OO questions, you'll still find pages, tutorials, and articles describing the old, pre-ES6, way of doing things.
 This has the potential to really confuse you!
 2. Some of the under-the-hood terminology has leaked out into the jargon still used by JavaScript developers, even when they're describing the post-ES6 world.
 The single biggest example of this is the word *prototype*.
 Deep down under the hood, in that place we're not going, JavaScript implements OO concepts using *prototypes*.
 Before ES6 developers didn't just need to know that, they needed to understand it.
-Now we don't, but the world has seeped out into the JavaScript zeitgeist, so you'll still find it all over the web, even in descriptions of modern JavaScript.
+Now we don't, but the word has seeped out into the JavaScript zeitgeist, so you'll still find it all over the web, even in descriptions of modern JavaScript.
 All you need to know is that, effectively, ***prototype* is used by some JavaScript developers as a synonym for *class***.

 So, when searching the web, know that any OO advice that doesn't use the key-word `class` is probably describing the pre-ES6 universe, and any time you see *prototype*, mentally replace it with *class*.